Alliance for Securing Democracy

-The Alliance for Securing Democracy (ASD) is a bi-partisan transatlantic national security advocacy group formed in July 2017 with the stated aim of countering efforts by Russia to undermine democratic institutions in the United States and Europe.
-As of 2021, it had expanded to combating the malign influence of the Chinese and Iranian governments and their state-backed media outlets.
+The Alliance for Securing Democracy (ASD) is a political advocacy group formed in July 2017.

 The organization is chaired and run primarily by former senior United States intelligence and State Department officials.
-Its daily operations are led by Zack Cooper, a research fellow at the American Enterprise Institute.
-Laura Thornton, formerly of International IDEA, joined the group as its new director in May of 2021.
-Laura Rosenberger, senior director for China on the Biden administration's National Security Council previously served as a director of the ASD.
-The ASD is housed at the German Marshall Fund of the United States and pursues its work in both the United States and Europe.
+Laura Thornton, formerly of International IDEA, joined ASD as its new director in May 2021.
+Laura Rosenberger, chair of the American Institute in Taiwan and former senior director for China on the Biden administration's National Security Council, previously served as a director of ASD.
+ASD is housed at the German Marshall Fund of the United States and its work spans across both the United States and Europe.

 History

 In 2016, the CIA, FBI, NSA, and the Director of National Intelligence concluded that Russia had interfered in US elections of that year.
-The Alliance for Securing Democracy declared that it will develop strategies to "defend against, deter, and raise the costs" on any attempts by Russia or "other state actors" to undermine democracy.
 Former acting CIA Director Michael Morell, who serves on ASD's advisory council, stated that the group will fulfill some of the role that ideally would have been handled by a national investigative commission.